Erik-Koning/git-status-reveal-script/README.md

 # git-status-reveal-script
 A script for revealing all git repo's underneath the current working directory, or under an argument path.
+This can be useful when working with large code base's that have multiple git repo's to manage directories.
+The output will look like each git repo had "git status" called upon it making it easy to quickly see all directories that are managed by a .git directory, and all of its respective tracked/untracked files.